mlouricas/DataScienceCapstone_NLP/README.md

 - Application is running at: https://mlouricas.shinyapps.io/DataScience-CapstoneFinalProject/

-- Github link for various code files is here: https://github.com/mlouricas/DataScienceCapstone_NLP
+- RPubs link for presentation is here: http://rpubs.com/mlouricas/Capstone_FinalReport

 *Code and app will be updated with any new features/improvements.*